Bayesian Active Search on Parameter Space: a 95 GeV Spin-0 Resonance in the ($B-L$)SSM: Conclusions

 The paper evaluated b-CASTOR using two case studies.
 The first case involved a double-objective and a 2D test function designed to replicate the complexity of sparse and disjoint satisfactory regions.
 The second case focused on BSM phenomenology, specifically employing the ($B-L$)SSM scenario to allocate the observed signal at approximately $95$ GeV from Higgs searches.
 Specifically, in this work, we attempt to find explanations to three possible data anomalies emerged at the above mass value in the $\gamma\gamma$, $\tau\tau$ (at the LHC) and $b\bar b$ (at LEP) invariant masses.

 We conducted a comparative analysis between our proposed search method, b-CASTOR, and a MCMC-MH.
 Our findings illustrate the effectiveness of our algorithm in characterising the $\mathcal{S}$ region within the parameter space of the ($B-L$)SSM model, by efficiently finding solutions herein in the case of the longest established anomaly, i.e. the one in the $\gamma\gamma$ channel, obtained in the form a light scalar state, $h$.
 However, considering updated experimental data for the channels $h \rightarrow \tau \tau$ and $h \rightarrow b \bar{b}$, our approach did not find points capable of simultaneously explaining all three channels.
 Nonetheless, it identified nine points capable of satisfying the signal strengths $\mu_{\gamma\gamma}$ and $\mu_{b b}$ concurrently.
+Although our detailed study focused on the ($B-L$)SSM, the b-CASTOR algorithm is broadly applicable to other BSM scenarios.
+As a cross-check, we also tested its performance in the 2HDM, which has been widely discussed in this context \cite{azevedo20232hdm}, and observed a similar level of efficiency.
+This highlights that b-CASTOR can provide valuable insights across different frameworks.

 b-CASTOR is robust against the choice of the resolution parameter $r$ when the gradual decay on this parameter is implemented.
 Our experiments have consistently found that this configuration on $r$ causes a large scale discovery of the $\mathcal{S}$ region early in the early stages of the search.
 The {\it exploration-exploitation trade-off} in our algorithm is determined by the interplay between the trials used for each ECI optimisation, the quantity of samples obtained through the Rank-based sampling strategy, and their prioritisation level.
 An increase in the number of ECI optimisation trials improves the accuracy of policy optimisation but strains the inference time efficiency of the surrogate model.
 Then, a higher degree of prioritisation leads to an increase in sample efficiency but diminishes exploration, consequently reducing the potential for discovery of the satisfactory region.
 However, the issue of low exploration can be mitigated by increasing the number of Rank-based samples.
 Nonetheless, adding more samples per iteration results in slower re-training of the surrogate model in each iteration.
 Therefore, utilising probabilistic surrogate models capable of scaling to larger datasets and with faster inference time efficiency, such as Bayesian Neural Networks (BNNs) \cite{Kronheim_2021}, represents a potential avenue for further development.